Spryx-AI/spryx-devops-workflows/README.md

 The `python-ci.yml` workflow handles testing for Python projects using tox.

 **Features:**
-- Uses uv for faster package installation
+- Uses Poetry for dependency management
+- Separate jobs for linting, type checking, and testing
+- Shared tox cache between jobs for efficiency
-- Uses project's tox configuration for all testing
+- Uses project's tox configuration for all steps
 - Automatically detects and runs the right tox environments
-- Linting runs in dedicated tox environment
-- Type checking in dedicated tox environment
-- Single workflow for all quality checks
+- Parallel execution of quality checks
 - Improved caching for faster builds
 - Optional coverage reporting to Codecov